(på svenska: Öppen vetenskap vid Åbo Akademi)

 5. Åbo Akademi University recommends that digital research data are stored in secure and qualified, national and international databases and storage services. Åbo Akademi University Library follows the use of storage services and gives support to users.

 6. The researcher is responsible for providing sufficient metadata for his/her research data.
 Research data should be stored and recorded in such ways, that the data is accessible and usable later on, for example for reuse.

-Instructions for students and staff at Åbo Akademi University, including links to relevant services, will be continously updated at the internal webpages on open science (please, log in). /17.8.2018
+Instructions for students and staff at Åbo Akademi University, including links to relevant services, will be continously updated at the internal webpages on responsible research, open science and research, and research data management (please, log in). /26.2.2020

 Åbo Akademi University internal information for students and staff on rules and directives regarding data management and storage (please, log in): Data protection and information security